helifriz/Latlong/README.md

 # Latlong

-Simple converter from DMS to decimal coordinates.
+Simple converter from DMS to decimal coordinates with a clean modern look.
 The page now provides separate inputs for degrees, minutes and seconds for the fixed latitude north and longitude west values.